LewisDavies/upstream-prod/README.md

 # What is upstream-prod?

 `upstream-prod` is a dbt package for easily using production data in a development environment.
-It's like an alternative to the [defer flag](https://docs.getdbt.com/reference/node-selection/defer) - only without the need to find and download a production manifest.
+It's an alternative to the [defer flag](https://docs.getdbt.com/reference/node-selection/defer) - only without the need to find and download a production manifest.

 It is inspired by (but unrelated to) [similar work by Monzo](https://monzo.com/blog/2021/10/14/an-introduction-to-monzos-data-stack).

 ## How it works
-When developing locally, I would often get errors because my dev database had outdated or missing data.
-Rebuilding the models was often time-consuming and it wasn't easy to tell how many layers deep I needed to go.
+I would often get errors when developing locally because my dev database had outdated or missing data.
+Rebuilding models was often time-consuming and it wasn't easy to tell how many layers deep I needed to go.

 `upstream-prod` fixes this by overriding the `{{ ref() }}` macro, redirecting `ref`s in selected models & tests to their equivalent relations in your production environment.

-For example, imagine a simple DAG like:
+For example, with a simple DAG:
 ```
 model_1 -> model_2 -> model_3
 ```
-With a `profiles.yml` similar to:
+And `profiles.yml`:
 ```yml
 jaffle_shop:
   target: dev